 Requires the Legislative Council to allocate \$100,000 to complete an independent report on whether the maps adopted by the ICRC comply with the federal voting rights act and what effect the maps will have on the number of minority representatives.
 Executive does not include.
 House includes new language.
-Senate and Conference do not include.
+Senate does not include.